servactory/servactory.com/docs/guide/options/usage.md

 ## Option `type` <Badge type="info" text="input" /> <Badge type="info" text="internal" /> <Badge type="info" text="output" />

-This option is validation.
-It will check that the passed value corresponds to the specified type (class).
+Validation option.
+Checks that the passed value matches the specified type (class) using `is_a?`.
-The `is_a?` method is used.

-Always required to specify.
+Required.
 May contain one or more classes.

 ::: code-group